3 Strategic Healthcare Marketing Ideas to Increase Patient Engagement

 3. Use Social Listening to Steer Content

 Although consumers spend several hours per day consuming digital content, creating a strategy centered exclusively on trending topics is a mistake.
 Your audience values context and immediate benefit when it comes to content, regardless of its “buzz factor.”
 Healthcare marketers are susceptible to the error of attempting to transform trending conversations into teachable moments on social platforms while ignoring context and timing.
 Filter out the noise of “what’s hot and what’s not” in healthcare topics relevant to your brand.
-Develop a strategy that looks at the specific value of each post, video, or branded content series to your audience’s informational needs.
+Develop a strategy that looks at the specific value of each post, video, or branded content series to your audience’s informational needs with a goal of increasing patient engagement.

 A flurry of conversations on a popular social platform around a cancer therapy news topic might not indicate that it’s time to purchase inventory for an “advertorial” on your hospital’s award-winning medical staff.
 Ad blindness can extend to branded content, and it’s most acute when an advertiser presents a thinly veiled sales pitch as an informational feature.
 A social platform, however, could be a great place for a first-person cancer survivor story.
 Content like this can draw your audience into a conversation about the quality of care and, by extension, patient education.
 Use social listening as a tool, not a blueprint for content creation.
 Evergreen topics (the quality of cancer care as opposed to a story on an individual news item) drive patient engagement because they’re always relevant.
 Consumers will begin to view your content as an essential element in their healthcare knowledge base, and they’ll keep coming back for more.